Persecution of Uyghurs in China: Mass detention

 Especially since 2016, internment camps have been a part of the Chinese government's strategy to govern Xinjiang through the detention of ethnic minorities en masse.
+Key contributors to international attention on the Xinjiang internment camps have included researcher Adrian Zenz, a social scientist at European School of Culture and Theology.
+Zenz authored one of the early estimates of the number of Uyghur detainees in Xinjiang, using accounting figures from a document reportedly leaked by anonymous Chinese public security officials to Istiqlal, a Turkey-based Uighur exile media organization.
+Zenz's first estimate placed the number of detainees at around 892,000 across 68 counties in spring 2018.
+Using his own research and reports by Radio Free Asia, Zenz later estimated that figures "anywhere between several hundred thousand and just over one million" were reasonable.

-According to Adrian Zenz, a researcher on the camps, the mass internments peaked in 2018 and have abated since then, with officials shifting focus towards forced labor programs.
+According to Zenz, the mass internments peaked in 2018 and have abated since then, with officials shifting focus towards forced labor programs.
 In September 2023, Amnesty International said that they were "witnessing more and more arbitrary detention", but that detained individuals were being moved from the camps into Chinese "formal prisons".
 As of April 2024, the Uyghur Human Rights Project estimated that China had imprisoned 449,000 Uyghurs or about one in 17.

 In 2021, CNN published an interview with a former Xinjiang police officer who said that when the police planned to raid a Uyghur village, they would sometimes arrange for the entire village to gather for a meeting with their chief so that the police could show up and arrest everyone.
 On other occasions the police would go door-to-door with rifles and pull all the residents from their homes overnight.
 Once the police had arrested people, they would interrogate and beat every man, woman, and child over age 14 until they kneeled on the floor and cried.

 Researchers and organizations have made various estimates of the number of Xinjiang internment camp detainees.
 In 2018, United Nations Committee on the Elimination of Racial Discrimination vice chairperson Gay McDougall indicated that around 1 million Uyghurs were being held in internment camps.
 While McDougall did not cite sources for her statement, it was consistent with a report submitted to the committee by the Network of Chinese Human Rights Defenders.
 Other estimates submitted to the committee were more careful, with Human Rights Watch estimating at least tens of thousands and Amnesty International estimating tens of thousands to hundreds of thousands of detainees.